ranijames/Enrichment-analysis/AMD_PD/unidb_scripts/README.md

 effectclass == "HIGH"| "effectclass" =="MODERATE"

+## CLASS filter criteria

 effectclass == "HIGH"| "effectclass" =="MODERATE"

 Patient-level  or control individual filters

-The above filters are used to fetch each gene's variants from UNIDB.
-Then after that for the extracted variants we then need to extract the controls and ROPAD patients.
+The above filters are used to fetch each gene's variants from UNIDB (the database).
+For the extracted variants, we then need to extract the controls and ROPAD patients.
 After that, there are some patient or control level filters applied to fetch the patients and both controls from the unidb.
 The patient-level/control individual level  filters are,

-On patient or control individual
+## On patient or control individual

 coverage >= 20